brickadia-community/omegga/README.md

     omegga

-Omegga will prompt for credentials as necessary and only stores the auth tokens brickadia generates on login.
+Omegga will prompt for credentials as necessary and only stores the auth tokens brickadia generates on login. **Omegga does not store your password**

 ## Screenshots